tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/colombia.rst

-Once the DIAN has assigned the official sequence and prefix for the electronic invoice resolution, the Sales journals related to your invoice documents need to be updated in Odoo.
+Once the DIAN has assigned the official sequence and prefix for the electronic invoice resolution, the Sales journals related to your invoice documents need to be updated in CoquiAPPs.
 The sequence can be accessed using the :ref:`developer mode <developer-mode>`: :menuselection:`Accounting --> Settings --> Configuration Setting --> Journals`.